ChAndreas/chandreas.github.io/_posts/2019-01-29-build-chromium-android.md

 	gn gen out/Default

 **Build**
+The following command is used to build Trichrome for Android Q.

+	ninja -C out/Default/ trichrome_webview_64_32_apk trichrome_chrome_64_32_bundle trichrome_library_64_32_apk

-The following command is used to build Monochrome, which provides both Chromium and the WebView.
+The following command is used to build Monochrome, which provides both Chromium and the WebView for Android N - P

 	autoninja -C out/Default monochrome_public_apk